KubeDeckio/KubeBuddy/docs/usage/powershell-usage.md

 - Have **Azure CLI (az cli)** installed if using AKS features.
 - Are **logged into Azure** and using the correct subscription for AKS monitoring.

+## 🔗 Related Guide

+If you're running AKS checks or using the `-Aks` flag, see the full [AKS Configuration & Best Practices Setup](aks-best-practice-checks.md) guide for prerequisites and role setup.

 ## Available Commands

 The following table provides a quick reference for KubeBuddy powered by KubeDeck commands: